Esophageal and Gastric Cancers

-The Bennett Cancer Center offers state-of-the art diagnosis and treatment for cancers of the esophagus, stomach and the gastro-esophageal junction.
-We offer the services of a Nurse Navigator who meets all patients early in their care and provides a familiar face and voice.
-Furthermore, since GI cancers tend to run in certain families, we also offer the services of a genetic counselor.
+The Bennett Cancer Center offers state-of-the art diagnosis and treatment for cancers of the esophagus and stomach.
+Because we know this type of cancer diagnosis is overwhelming, we offer the services of a Nurse Navigator who meets you early in your care and provides a familiar face and voice.
+Furthermore, since GI cancers tend to run in certain families, we also offer genetic counseling services.

-After collecting enough information about the patient and the condition, complex patients are presented in our multidisciplinary tumor board.
-The presentation is done in front of a large group of clinicians, all specializing in the treatment of gastro-intestinal and gastro-esophageal malignancies.
+Should the appropriate occasion arise, we present the most complex cases in front of a multidisciplinary tumor board.
+That means a large group of clinicians, all experts in their field, will review your individual experience to recommend the best course of treatment possible.
 Our well trained participants in these conferences include medical oncologists, radiation oncologists, surgical oncologists, dietitian, radiologist, pathologist, interventional radiologist, genetic counselor, and a gastrointestinal (GI) oncology nurse navigator.

-- Carcinoid tumors of the upper GI tract (primary and metastatic)
+- Tumors of the upper GI tract (primary and metastatic)

 Treatment Options for Gastro-esophageal/Upper GI Cancers

 Once a diagnosis is obtained, or confirmed, treatment depends on the type and stage of your gastro-esophageal/upper GI cancer.
 Options usually include endoscopic procedures like Endoscopic Mucosal Resection, laparoscopic or open surgery, chemotherapy, radiation therapy or a combination of these treatment modalities together.